NikitaKozlov/Pury/README.md

     private void loadNextPage() { }
     ```

-    StartProfiling can accept up to 5 arguments:
+    It can accept up to 5 arguments:
     1. **profilerName** — name of the profiler is displayed in the result.
 Along with runsCounter identifies the Profiler.
     2. **runsCounter** — amount of runs for Profiler to wait for.
 Result is available only after all runs are stopped.
     3. **stageName** — identifies  a stage to start.
 Name is displayed in the result.